Disability studies: Critical disability theory

 Most of the literature above is written by individual authors in the United States but there is nothing on there from other countries that depicts disability and sexuality in the same context.
 Myren-Svelstad, a Norwegian scholar compares two deviant novels in Norway's society, Nini Roll Anker's Enken [the Widow] written in 1932 and Magnhild Haalke's Allis sønn [Alli's Son] written in 1935.
 They both depict a queer man who is also disabled.
 The disability being depicted as someone whose mental capacity is significantly different than society's heteronormative view.

-These communities on their own are topics of numerous deliberations; however, they also often link in significance in many ways.
 The significance of the movements began to build momentum and most legal recognition in the 1980s.
 It was only in 1973 that the American Psychiatric Association removed homosexuality from their list of mental disorders.
 In addition to this, it was about forty years later in 2013 that the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) changed the listing of transgender to "gender dysphoria".

 One of the most notable circumstances where the case of these two minority rights come together was the court case In re Guardianship of Kowalski, in which an accident that occurred in 1983 left 36-year-old Sharon Kowalski physically disabled with severe brain injuries.
 The court granted guardianship of her to her homophobic parents who refused visitation rights to her long time partner, Karen Thompson.
 The court case lasted nearly ten years and was resolved by granting Thompson custody in 1991.
 This was a major victory in the realm of gay rights but also called to attention the validity of rights for those who identified under the queer and disabled spectrum.
 Numerous support groups emerged from necessity to create safe spaces for those identifying in these specific minority groups such as the founding of the Rainbow Alliance of the Deaf in 1977, the Lesbian Disabled Veterans of America group in 1996 which then became the Gay, Lesbian, Bisexual and Transgender Disabled Veterans of America, and the San Francisco Gay Amputees group in 2006.